-The Award, offered by the Australian Catholic Historical Society, comprises a $500 prize and consideration for publication in the ACHS Journal.
+The Award, offered by the Australian Catholic Historical Society, comprises a $500 prize and consideration for publication in the Journal of the Australian Catholic Historical Society.
 It is offered by the Society for the purpose of encouraging the study of Australian Catholic history and is funded annually by the MacGinley family in honour of their late father.

 Entries are invited from students and recent graduates of Australian universities and theological colleges that offer accredited degree programs, and other persons who are in the early stage of a career as a scholar of Australian Catholic history.